GusBovo/GusBovo.github.io/index.md

 > "This is pretty good for a first ever jam!
 It's a bit buggy, but that's to be expected in a game jam.
 Overall good work :)"
 > — grizzy games

+"Put Them On The Scale!" is a physics-based game where players stack various vehicles to try and reach the moon.
+Designed to be a fun and light-hearted experience, it incorporates the jam theme "Built to Scale" with a unique twist.

+Here is an excerpt from my _post-mortem_ posted on my Reddit community – [Finding and Maintaining Scale](https://www.reddit.com/r/visions_ofBlack_Skies/comments/1f2m5i7/finding_and_maintaining_scale_a_gmtk_game_jam/):

+> I really tried to play with the word 'scale,' exploring its various meanings – from scaly animals to stretching objects and measuring things.
+Initially, I fixated on an idea involving a pangolin (an anteater with scales) that would build objects onto its scales to become bigger and stronger.
+However, I struggled to find a fun way to execute this concept.
+After hours of brainstorming and a bit of frustration, I finally landed on the idea of a weighing scale that could measure the weight of anything placed on it, allowing players to create a towering behemoth while trying to keep everything balanced.